Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-Your choice of theme can make a huge difference.
-Dark, deep and mysterious are not visual qualities for a blog.
+Dark, deep, and mysterious are not visual qualities for a blog.

-Nor are annoying pop-ups, overlays and well, anything that flashes, blinks or slides.
+Nor are annoying pop-ups, overlays, and, well, anything that flashes, blinks or slides.

-Successful blogs and websites are almost always light, clean, easy to read and full of white space.
+Successful blogs and websites are almost always light, clean, easy to read, and full of white space.

 But it can be time wasted if readers find it difficult or uncomfortable to read your post.

-On top of that, they need space for their thumbs to scroll as they read.
+On top of that, they need space on a web page for their thumbs to scroll as they read.

-Then your blog will suffer from a high bounce rate, which will negatively affect your SEO and search ranking.
+Then your blog will suffer from a high bounce rate, negatively affecting your SEO and Google search ranking.

 Check your blog theme and look for changes you can make to your typography to make it more readable.